UPPMAX/programming_formalisms/docs/project_start/analysis_design.md

 ## Risk analysis

 Risk analysis is central in some systems like RDD(Risk Driven Development), FDA(FDA-1997-D-0029) splits into two types Business risks and Technical risk.
 Where Business risk relates to direct requirements while technical risks are from derived requirements.
-One type of risk assessment is the FMEA Failure modes and effects analysis which calculate the risk in Probability of occurrence x severity of risk
+One type of risk assessment is the FMEA Failure modes and effects analysis which calculate the risk in Probability of occurrence x severity of risk.

+!!! hint "How big should the risk analysis matrix be?"

-!!! hint It is common is to dived it in 5 severity categories and 5 probability levels then establishing a table as below to asses which needs are the most important to address.
+    It is common is to divide it in 5 severity categories and 5 probability levels then establishing a table as below to asses which needs are the most important to address.

 <table>
  <tr>